 Have you ever been torn between tithing to church and giving to other worthy, but non-church, causes?

 How seriously does your church take tithing?
-If you went a month without giving anything to church, would your church take notice?
+If you went a month without giving anything to church, would your church take notice (by humphries at dress head)?
 Would they leave that entirely to your own discretion, treat it as a matter of church discipline, or something in between?

 What formula or style of giving feels most appropriate and Biblical to you?